nanovms/ops-documentation/klibs.md

 Klibs are plugins which provide extra functionality to unikernels.

-As of the 0.1.34 release there are 7 klibs:
+As of the 0.1.34 release there are 10 klibs:

+* aws
+* cloud_azure - use to check in to the Azure meta-data service
-cloud_init - used for Azure && env config init
+* cloud_init - used for Azure && env config init
+* cloudwatch - use to implement cloudwatch agent for AWS
-ntp - used for clock syncing
+* ntp - used for clock syncing
-radar - a klib if using the external Radar service syslog - used to ship stdout/stderr to an external syslog - useful if you can't/won't modify code test - a simple test/template klib tls - used for radar/ntp and other klibs that require it tun - supports tun devices (eg: vpn gateways)
+* radar - a klib if using the external Radar service
+* syslog - used to ship stdout/stderr to an external syslog - useful if you can't/won't modify code
+* test - a simple test/template klib
+* tls - used for radar/ntp and other klibs that require it
+* tun - supports tun devices (eg: vpn gateways)

 ## NTP